i6mi6/react-native-parallax-scroll-view/README.md

 - The background now fades out in the same manner as the foreground.
 Thanks @generalChaos for the PR.

 See full changelog [here](./CHANGELOG.md).

+## Contributing

+I welcome contributions!
+Please open an issues if you have any feature ideas or find any bugs.
+I also accept pull requests with open arms.
+I will go over the issues when I have time. :)